jfspencer/scripture-tag/ARCHITECTURE.md

             {syncing() ?
 'Importing...' : '📥 Import from Repository'}
           </button>
           <p class="text-xs text-gray-600 mt-1">
-            Loads annotations from committed files in the repository.
+            Loads and merges SQLite databases from committed files in the repository.
           </p>
         </div>
       </div>